 And you know what?
-Even in societies with unlimited free contraception, impeccable sex education, strong social protection floors and pro-family policies, there will still be abortions.
+Even in societies with unlimited free contraception, impeccable sex education, strong social protection floors and pro-family policies, there will still be abortion.
 Rape will still exist, contraception will still fail, and poor judgement will still be exercised.
 Fatal fetal abnormalities will still tragically render wanted pregnancies unviable.
-Men will still say, yes, safe sex is very important, of course I personally can’t use condoms because reasons but you’re cool with that, right darling?
+Men will still promise to pull out when they have no intention of pulling out.
 Ovaries previously diagnosed as non-functional will still mysteriously spring back into action at inopportune moments.
 Abortion is an ancient and necessary part of the human reproductive cycle and women will continue to go to extraordinary lengths to access it, even in the face of restrictive laws and at significant risk to their own health.

 Fortunately, there are plenty of tried and true policies that will minimize unwanted pregnancy and abortion in Ireland, in addition to making us a safer and happier society as a whole.

-Preserving the 8th amendment isn’t one of them.
+Preserving the Eighth Amendment isn’t one of them.